Skip to main content

 By David DeLong

-Only about 50% of today’s college graduates are working in jobs that require a college degree.
+Only about 50% of today’s college graduates work in jobs requiring a college degree.
 How do you make sure your college investment pays off?
 Can you imagine landing a great job after college?
 To succeed in today’s tough job market you must know what works—and what doesn’t.

 CollegiateParent.com